boyzoid/blog/content/posts/2022/march/karma-coverage.md

 - `% Lines` - represents the percentage of lines of code that are covered by our tests
 - `Uncovered Line #s` - reveals specific lines that are not covered by our tests.

-The difference between `statements` and `lines` of code can be summed up with a very simple example
+The difference between `statements` and `lines` of code can be summed up with a very simple example:
 ```javascript
 let i = 0;
 console.log(i);